FreeZmaR/go-project-layout/internal/readme.md

 ---

-This sublayer is a service layer responsible for data.
+This sublayer is a service layer responsible for working with the repository.
-In my example, I use repositories for individual `usecase` business processes, I also use repositories for a separate model if necessary.
+In my example, I use repositories for individual `usecase` business processes that interact with the interfaces of other repositories.
+The rest of the repositories are used for individual models or aggregates depending on the type of repository and their name reflects the type of repository.
-For example, a repository for the `user` or `transaction` model, and for business processes the `inbox` and `outbox` repository.
+For example, the repository: `User`, `UserCahce` and `Transaction`, `TransactionCasche` for the `user` and `transaction` models, the interfaces implement the `UserPG`, `UserCascheRD`, `TransactionPG`, `TransactionCacheRD` structures, where the prefix `PG` - **postgres** and `RD` - **redis**.
 As in the `domain` layer, I prefer to document in detail the interfaces that describe business processes.

 The directory name for this layer is `repository`.